What We’re About

-Mr. Artinian has over 25 years of experience in domestic and international business development and specializes in creating profitable business growth by identifying and developing disruptive technologies in the energy sector.
-He successfully formed and exited multiple start-up companies while previously serving as the Executive Vice President of Calnetix Technologies.
+Mr. Artinian has over 25 years of experience in domestic and international business development/management and specializes in creating profitable business growth by identifying and developing disruptive technologies in the energy sector.
+He successfully formed and increased the shareholder value of multiple start-up companies while previously serving as the Executive Vice President of Calnetix Technologies.
 From 2011 to 2014, Mr. Artinian was the Managing Director of Access Energy, a Calnetix subsidiary, where he was responsible for multiple global licensing deals.
 From 2006 to 2009, he was the Vice President of Business Development for Calnetix spin-off Direct Drive Systems (DDS), and played a major role in its acquisition by FMC Technologies in 2009.
-He holds a B.S. in Engineering from the University of California, Los Angeles.
+He holds a B.S. in Aerospace Engineering from the University of California, Los Angeles.

 Chief Technical Officer